Multicomponent superfluidity in two-color QCD at finite density at next-to-leading order: One-loop Effective Potential

 which is exactly equal to the one-loop renormalized pion mass, $m_{\pi}$, calculated in \ref{selfenergy}, see Eq.~(\ref{renormalizedmass}).
-In order to verify that the phase transition is indeed second order at next-to-leading order, we evaluate $c_{4}$ at the physical pion mass.
-This can be done by using the renormalized pion mass in the tree-level contribution to $c_{4}$ and the bare $m$ in the next-to-leading order contribution to $c_{4}$.
-The result is

-which is greater than zero assuming the LECs are small, $\bar{L}_{i}^{r}\sim10^{-3}$, which is expected from three-color $\chi$PT and the $N_{c}$ power counting of the LECs~\cite{Bijnens:2014lea}.
+In order to verify that the phase transition is indeed second order at next-to-leading order, we need the coefficient of the $\alpha^{4}$ term evaluated at the physical pion mass, which equals $c_{4}$.
+It is greater than zero assuming the LECs are small, $\bar{L}_{i}^{r}\sim10^{-3}$, which is expected from three-color $\chi$PT and the $N_{c}$ power counting of the LECs~\cite{Bijnens:2014lea}.
 The coefficient, $c_{4}$, being positive guarantees that the critical chemical potential is a second order phase transition as is expected from tree-level calculations.
 Since $\chi$PT is an expansion in powers of $(4\pi f)^{-2}$, this should not be surprising.
 At tree-level, it is known that $c_{4}>0$ and $\mu_{I,c}^{\rm tree}=m$.
-The corrections due to loop effects are sub-leading in the chiral expansion and therefore not sufficient to change $c_{4}$ significantly from the tree level value of $\sim\mathcal{O}(1)$ thus preserving the order of the phase transition.
+The corrections due to loop effects are sub-leading in the chiral expansion and therefore not sufficient to change $c_{4}$ significantly from the tree level value of $\mathcal{O}(1)$ thus preserving the order of the phase transition.
 A full analysis of the one-loop effective potential including regions with $\alpha\sim\mathcal{O}(1)$ requires the numerical values of the LECs in order to compute $V_{\rm finite}$ defined in Eq.~(\ref{Vfinite}).
 Even though $V_{\rm finite}$ cannot be integrated analytically, it is possible to find the ground state value of $\alpha$ at NLO near the critical isospin chemical potential ($\mu_{I}\gtrsim m_{\pi}$) where $\alpha\ll 1$.

-We proceed by minimizing the effective potential (with $j=0$) using the Ginzburg-Landau form of the one-loop effective potential calculated in Eq.~(\ref{V1loopGL}).
-The ground state value of $\alpha$ can be written in the following convenient notation for $c_{2}$ and $c_{4}$:
+Minimizing the effective potential (with $j=0$) using the Ginzburg-Landau form of the one-loop effective potential calculated in Eq.~(\ref{V1loopGL}), we get

-where the $a_{2,4}^{\rm tree}$ and $a_{2,4}^{\rm loop}$ can be read off using Eq.~(\ref{V1loopGL}).
-Then minimizing the GL expanded effective potential with respect to $\alpha$, we get the following expression for the ground state value of $\alpha$
+where $\bar{\mu}=(\mu-m)/m$.
+Since the phase transition is second order with the critical chemical potential equal to the diquark (pion) mass, $\alpha_{gs}$ can be rewritten in the following form using Eq.~(\ref{renormalizedmass})